aspose-gis/Aspose-GIS-Reference-Tutorials/gis/english/net/geometry-creation/_index.md

 ### [Create MultiCurve Geometry with Aspose.GIS for .NET](./create-multicurve-geometry/)
 Learn how to create MultiCurve geometry in .NET with Aspose.GIS for efficient spatial data representation and analysis.
 ### [Create Curve Polygon Geometry with Aspose.GIS for .NET](./create-curve-polygon-geometry/)
-Learn how to efficiently create Curve Polygon Geometry using Aspose.GIS for .NET.
+Learn how efficiently create Curve Polygon Geometry using Aspose.GIS for .NET.
 Follow our step‑by‑step guide for seamless into your GIS applications.
 ### [Create Compound Curve Geometry with Aspose.GIS in .NET](./create-compound-curve-geometry/)
 Learn how to create compound curve geometries in .NET using Aspose.GIS for seamless geospatial data processing.
 ### [Create Circular String Geometry with Aspose.GIS for .NET](./create-circular-string-geometry/)